Protestant Federation of France: Federation

-In all, the federation unites 23 churches or unions of churches, as well as 81 associations which represent about 500 communities, institutions and movements.
+In 2023, the federation unites approximately 30 churches or unions of churches, as well as 80 associations which represent about 500 communities, institutions and movements; the member churches of the PFF comprise more than 1,400 parishes and 1,600 pastors.

-The member churches of the PFF comprise some 1,268 parishes, 1,065 pastors (of which 196 are women).
-900,000 Protestants belong to the member Churches.

 The churches cooperate in variety of sectors: childcare, care of the elderly, social and medical action, holidays and outings in the community, education, communication, art, international relations, development.